 Mattel won the first round at a trial where it was awarded $100 million, but that verdict was overturned.
 The first trial did not include MGA’s claim.
 In the current trial, jurors are deliberating on claims from both companies.

-Mattel is claiming that MGA transferred approximately $450 million in funds, including dividends and assets to MGA owner Isaac Larian and his family members in order to make the company appear bankrupt, and prevent the company’s creditors, including Mattel, from getting their hands on any payout.
+Mattel is claiming that MGA transferred approximately $450 million in funds, including dividends and assets to MGA owner Isaac Larian and his family members to make the company appear bankrupt and prevent the company’s creditors, including Mattel, from getting their hands on any payout.

 All this commercial litigation has already hurt Mattel’s profits.
-The company posted higher revenues in the first quarter of 2011, but litigation-related expenses cost the company’s first quarter earnings to fall by proximity 30%.
+The company posted higher revenues in the first quarter of 2011, but litigation-related expenses caused the company’s first-quarter earnings to fall by proximity 30%.